metablaster/WindowsFirewallRuleset/README.md

 part of their installation process will have no effect on firewall unless you explicitly make an exception.

-3. Rules based on programs and services will have their involved executable file checked for digital signature, for security reasons rule is not created or loaded into firewall if this verification fails. (can be forced)
+3. Rules based on programs and services will have their specified executable file checked for digital signature and will be scanned on virus total if digital signature is missing, for security reasons rule is not created or loaded into firewall if this verification fails.
+(can be forced)

 4. Default outbound is "block" unless there is a rule to allow network traffic, in most firewalls this is not possible unless you maintain rules for every possible program or service,